 The government of the United Republic of Tanzania officially started construction of the Mnazi Bay to Dar es Salaam Gas Pipeline Project on Thursday, November 8, 2012.
 The 532 km long pipeline with carry Mnazi Bay gas along a 36" main line to Dar es Salaam and other major population and industrial centres.
 Construction is expected to be completed by the end of 2104.
 The Mnazi Bay concession partners are in the process of finalizing a gas sales agreement to supply natural gas from the discovered gas fields to a new pipeline was executed in September 2014.
 The Company plans to produce up to 130mmcf/d of gas following completion of the pipeline and to increase that supply to 270mmcf/d within five years.

 Selling gas into this coastal, transnational pipeline will be a significant event in the history of Wentworth.
 Since the discovery of the Mnazi Bay gas field in 1982 the substantial gas resources in this concession have been effectively "stranded".
 Gaining access to the greater markets of Tanzania is expected to allow full production from the Company's existing and future gas wells.

-Another natural monetisation solution for larger quantities of natural gas is a gas-to-petrochemicals plant.
+Another natural monetization solution for larger quantities of natural gas is a gas-to-petrochemicals plant.
 That type of project fits well with: the size of the known gas reservoirs; the expected quantity of future proven gas reserves; the concession area's proximity to a natural deep water port; and the needs of Tanzania and neighbouring countries for fertiliser and other gas derivatives.

-In late 2010 Wentworth mandated Nexant, www.nexant.com, to conduct a screening study of all possible gas monetisation solutions for Mnazi Bay gas.
+In late 2010 Wentworth mandated Nexant, www.nexant.com, to conduct a screening study of all possible gas monetization solutions for Mnazi Bay gas.
 Nexant selected methanol and ammonia/urea production as the most appropriate monetization option and cited the following reasons for their conclusion:

 Wentworth senior executives and directors are in favour of developing a petrochemicals project in line with Nexant's recommendation for the following reasons: